johnrcd/rovi_blog/content/posts/2025-07-12-website-themes.md

 }
 ```

-This solution is okay (and is a good fallback if a user doesn't support scripts), but it prevents users from manually changing the color palette directly in the website, forcing them to go through their operating system settings.
+This code is okay, but it prevents users from manually changing the color palette directly in the website, forcing them to go through their operating system settings.
 Sites that support dark and light mode typically have a button to toggle between them.

-(Also, I wanted more than two palettes to choose from so I didn't never actually implemented this— *although* you'd probably want to implement this regardless to support users who don't allow scripts.)
+Because I wanted more than a dark/light theme toggle, I went with a JavaScript solution that would both support multiple colour schemes, and allow users to toggle between palettes.

-I went for a solution where themes are stored in an list of objects each object having properties corresponding to a CSS variable, with a `setTheme` function that does all the theme applying logic.
+NOTE: For reference, all my theme logic is handled in a singluar JavaScript file, if you're wondering where all the code is stored.

 ```jsx
 const themes = {